solo-io/gloo/docs/content/introduction/architecture/deployment_options.md

 * `gateway`: Type ClusterIP exposing the port 443
 * `gateway-proxy`: Type LoadBalancer exposing the ports 80, 443

-The *gloo* service is what exposes the xDS Server running in Gloo Edge.
+The *gloo* service is what exposes the xDS Server running in Gloo Gateway.

 ### ConfigMaps